 1. In this Personal Data Protection Policy, “Personal Data” refers to any data and/or information about you from which you can be identified by, either (a) from that data; or (b) from that data and other information to which we may have legitimate access to.
-Examples of such Personal Data include but are not limited to:
+Examples of such Personal Data collected by SAC include but are not limited to:

 a. your name, NRIC, passport or other identification number, telephone number(s), mailing address, email address and any other information relating to you which you have provided in any forms you may have submitted to use, or in other forms of interaction with you;

 c. your employment history, education background, and income levels;